 • Millard County Satellite Offices; 71 S 200 W, Delta, Utah, open from 7:00 a.m. to 8:00 p.m. on Election Day.
 (Park in any available parking spot in front or on the side of the building.
 Enter through the main doors that face West.
 Head straight back through to the Courtroom, just follow the “Vote Arrows”.)

-All ballots will be paper ballots, with the exception of those who may require assistance via an electronic vote machine with accessible features (e.g. audio ballot, touch screen, large print, high contrast).
-All ballots will be mailed to the mailing address we have on file for each active registered voter, so be sure to update your mailing address with our office.
-Also, remember to sign the return envelope, where indicated, and include a telephone number and/or email address to help us contact you if there is an issue with your signature.
-Ballots of those whose signature is challenged cannot be counted until the signature is remedied.
+All ballots will be mailed to the mailing address we have on file for each active registered voter, unless the voter has specifically requested to not receive a ballot in the mail.
+Therefore, be sure to update your mailing address with our office.
+Also, remember to indicate the last 4 numbers of your DL# or SS# and sign the return envelope, where indicated.
+Include a telephone number and/or email address to help us contact you if there is an issue with your 4 digit number and/or signature.

 Election staff will be present on Election Day and during Early Voting to assist voters who require special amenities, did not receive a ballot for whatever reason, missed the deadline to register to vote and/or have issues with their ballot, etc..